malik-hasan/N-gram-Diacritizer-Arabic/README.md

 # N-gram-Diacritizer-Arabic
-A diacritizer which uses n-grams to interpret vowelless Arabic text.
-The program predicts the vowels based on context.
+Arabic is generally written without vowels which can be an issue especially for children and non-natives.
+This model automates diacritization of vowelless Arabic text using N-grams

+- Places vowels in each word based on N words of given context.
-The model is trained on the Tashkeela corpus https://sourceforge.net/projects/tashkeela/
+- The model is trained on the Tashkeela corpus https://sourceforge.net/projects/tashkeela/